≡ Menu

 (click image to expand)

-* Net cash from financing activities data are obtained from Roku’s cash flow statements and presented on a TTM basis.
+* Net cash from financing activities is presented on a TTM basis.

 * Roku’s fiscal year begins on Jan 1 and ends on Dec 31.

-Roku generates positive net cash from financing activities during most quarters, indicating increased borrowing.
+Roku generates positive net cash from financing activities in most quarters, indicating increased borrowing.
+However, the cash flow figures have decreased considerably in recent quarters, suggesting debt repayment has taken place.

 Back To Table Of Contents